 There are two sets of ATLs for methylmercury in fish because of the age-related toxicity of this chemical (OEHHA, 2008).
 The fetus and children are more sensitive to the toxic effects of methylmercury.
 Thus, the ATLs for the sensitive population, including women who might become pregnant (typically 18 to 45 years of age) and children 1-17 years, are lower than those for women 46 years and older, and men 18 years and older.
 The lower ATL values for the sensitive population provide additional protection to allow for normal growth and development of the brain and nervous system of unborn babies and children.
-Detailed discussion about the toxicity of common fish contaminants and health benefits of fish consumption, as well as derivation of the ATLs, are provided in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, dieldrin, methylmercury, PCBs, selenium, and toxaphene" (OEHHA, 2008).
+Detailed discussion about the toxicity of common fish contaminants and health benefits of fish consumption, as well as derivation of the ATLs, are provided in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, dieldrin, methylmercury, PCBs, selenium, and toxaphene" and "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport fish: Polybrominated Diphenyl Ethers (PBDEs)" (OEHHA 2008 and 2011, respectively).
 A list of the ATLs used in this report is presented in Appendix I.

-For each fish species in this advisory, OEHHA compared the mean mercury concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix I).
-For fish species in Lake Gregory where chlordanes, DDTs, dieldrin, PBDEs, PCBs, and selenium were analyzed, mean concentrations of these chemicals were lower than the corresponding ATL threshold values for daily consumption (OEHHA, 2008 and 2011).
-These chemicals were therefore not considered further for developing consumption advice.
+For each fish species in this advisory, OEHHA compared the mean mercury and PCB concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix I).
+For fish species in Lake Evans where chlordanes, dieldrin, DDTs, PBDEs and selenium were analyzed, mean concentrations of these chemicals were lower than the corresponding ATL threshold values for daily consumption (OEHHA, 2008 and 2011).

 The consumption advice for a fish species is initially based on the chemical with the lowest allowable number of servings per week.
-Because mercury, DDTs, and PCBs are known to affect the nervous system, particularly during brain development, additivity of toxicity is assumed and assessed by using multiple chemical exposure methodology (US EPA, 1989 and 2000b).
-The presence of these three chemicals in fish tissue may result in advising the sensitive population to consume fewer meals per week than would be the case for the presence of one chemical alone, in a similar concentration.
-For the Lake Gregory advisory, the potential effect of multiple chemical exposures was assessed and determined not to affect the consumption advice.
-Advice for all species in this advisory was based solely on mercury concentrations because the levels of the other chemicals evaluated were not sufficient to impact advice.
+Because some chemicals, such as mercury and PCBs, are known to have similar adverse effects, additivity of toxicity is assumed in such cases and may be assessed using multiple chemical exposure methodology (US EPA, 1989 and 2000b).
+If two or more chemicals with similar adverse effects are present in fish tissue at levels above the corresponding ATL values for daily consumption, multiple chemical exposure methodology is employed.
+This may result in advising consumers to eat fewer meals per week than would be the case for the presence of one chemical alone, in a similar concentration.
+For the Lake Evans advisory, the potential effect of multiple chemical exposures was assessed and determined not to affect the consumption advice.
+For all species, advice was based on mercury or PCB concentrations alone.

 OEHHA recommends that individuals strive to meet the US Dietary Guidelines seafood consumption recommendations, while also adhering to federal and OEHHA recommendations to limit the consumption of fish with higher contaminant levels.
-The advice discussed in the following section represents the maximum recommended number of servings per week for different fish species.
+The advice discussed in the following section represents the maximum recommended number of servings per week for different fish from this water body.
 People should eat no more than the recommended number of servings for each fish species or species group.

-OEHHA's advice on consuming a particular fish species can be extended to other closely related fish species known to accumulate similar levels of contaminants.
+OEHHA's advice on consuming a particular fish species can be extended to other closely related fish species8 known to accumulate similar levels of contaminants.